LSSTDESC/desc-wfmon/desc/sysmon/README.md

 Set *thr* to True to run the reporter in a separate thread and return control immediately.

-If *subcom* is not blank, then it will be executed as a shell command after the first sample is recorded and the reporter will exit one sample after the command exits.
+If *subcom* is not blank, then it will be executed as a shell command after the first sample is recorded and sampling continues until the command exits.

-In the [../parsltest/README.md](parsl test) provided here the command is used

-List tables and schema in ./monitoring.db:

-    >>> import desc.wfmon
-    >>> dbr = desc.wfmon.MonDbReader()
-    >>> dbr.tables(2)

-This is after "fixing" the tables.
-Add fix=False to see the raw tables.
+The reporter can be stopped with *timeout*, providing a switch function *check* (e.g. desc.sysmon.Notify), or by sending SIGTERM to the reporter process.
+In all cases, the reporter does one additional sampling before exiting.